Mahi Mahi Street Tacos

 This recipe for Mahi Mahi Street Tacos is made with wild caught Mahi Mahi, a homemade slaw, fresh mango, salsa, and avocado for an amazing light and delicious take on taco Tuesday!

-If you love tacos as much as I do, check out my Garlic Lime Chicken Street Tacos, Carnitas Street Tacos, or my Tomato Basil Soft Tacos.
+If you love organic tacos as much as I do, check out my Garlic Lime Chicken Street Tacos, Carnitas Street Tacos, or my Tomato Basil Soft Tacos.

-So, I decided to make my own version of my favorite tacos that I get there.
+So, I decided to make my own version of my their fish tacos that I get there.
 These Mahi Mahi Street Tacos are made with wild caught Mahi Mahi that’s really easy to cook in your skillet!
 I make a homemade slaw with carrots, red onion, cilantro, sour cream, and lime.

-I top these simple Mahi Mahi Street Tacos with fresh mango, Homemade Salsa, and avocado for a light and simple taco that you’ll want to make every Taco Tuesday!
+I top these organic tacos with fresh mango, Homemade Salsa, and avocado for a light and simple taco that you’ll want to make every Taco Tuesday!

 Why You'll Love This Recipe